IRNAS/irnas-guidelines-docs/README.md

 - [Pre-commit] - Document dedicated to setting up the `pre-commit` tool.
 - [JS/TS config] - Document dedicated to setting up the host machine for JavaScript and TypeScript development.
+- [Git stack] - Tooling used for the branch stacking workflow.

 ## Other repositories 🌍